-Chekhov represents another major figure in Meyer's work as translator and scholar.
-Meyer translated three stories for the Norton Critical Edition of Chekhov's Selected Stories (2014), one of which, "The Death of a Government Clerk," was broadcast on Symphony Space's "Selected Shorts" (January 2018).
-He was commissioned by the Atlantic Theatre Company (New York) to translate Chekhov's "Cherry Orchard," which was adapted for the stage by playwright Tom Donaghy (2005).
-His translation of Chekhov's "Kashtanka" was adapted for a children's edition with illustrations by Gennady Spirin (Harcourt Brace, 1995).
-In addition, Meyer has authored two scholarly articles on Chekhov in English translation: "Chekhov's 'House with the Mezzanine' and the History of Russia Literature in English Translation" and "The Cherry Orchard in the Twenty-First Century: New Adaptations and Versions" (both 2012).
+Chekhov represents another major figure in my work as translator and scholar.
+I translated three stories for the Norton Critical Edition of Chekhov's Selected Stories (2014), one of which, "The Death of a Government Clerk," was broadcast on Symphony Space's "Selected Shorts" (January 2018).
+I was commissioned by the Atlantic Theatre Company (New York) to translate Chekhov's "Cherry Orchard," which was adapted for the stage by playwright Tom Donaghy (2005).
+My translation of Chekhov's "Kashtanka," commissioned by the great Drenka Willen, was adapted for a children's edition with illustrations by Gennady Spirin (Harcourt Brace, 1995).I have also authored two scholarly articles on Chekhov in English translation.

-Meyer directs the MA Program in Russian Literary Translation at Columbia University, where he has taught since 1995.
-He is a member of PEN America's Translation Committee, and served on the jury for the 2016 PEN Translation Prize.
-Meyer was awarded a fellowship from the Likhachev Foundation (St. Petersburg) in 2011.
-He holds a Ph.D. in Russian Literature from Indiana University.
+I am Director of the MA Program in Russian Literary Translation at Columbia University, where I have taught since 1995.I am a member of PEN America's Translation Committee, and served on the jury for the 2016 PEN Translation Prize.
+I was awarded a fellowship from the Likhachev Foundation (St. Petersburg) in 2011.
+I hold a Ph.D. in Russian Literature, with a minor in Polish literature, from Indiana University.